ykn3326/SwasthyaSetu/README.md

 # SwasthyaSetu
-Thia is for Kerla Migrant Workers.
+This is for Kerla Migrant Workers.